DougAnderson444/did-ar/README.md

 ## Create DID

-Using an Arweave enabled wallet or passed in JWK, pass an RSA JWK and/or Ed25519PublicKey bytes (Uint8Array) to `createDid`, which will create a did and did document saved as the Arweave Smartweave contract state:
+Using an Arweave enabled wallet or passed in JWK: Pass an RSA Public Key JWK and/or Ed25519PublicKey bytes (Uint8Array) to `createDid`, which will create a did and did document saved as the Arweave Smartweave contract state:

 ```js
 import { createDid } from '@peerpiper/did-ar';